 1. Based on the rated short-circuit withstand capability of its relevant transmission network elements, the relevant TSO shall specify the maximum short-circuit current at the connection point that the transmission-connected demand facility or the transmission-connected distribution system shall be capable of withstanding.

-2. The relevant TSO shall deliver to the transmission-connected demand facility owner or the transmission-connected distribution system operator an estimate of the minimum and maximum short-circuit currents contribution to be expected at the connection point as an equivalent of the network.
+2. The relevant TSO shall deliver to the transmission-connected demand facility owner or the transmission-connected distribution system operator an estimate of the minimum and maximum short-circuit currents contribution to be expected from the transmission system at the connection point as an equivalent of the network.

-3. The relevant transmission-connected demand facility owner or the transmission-connected distribution system operator shall deliver to the relevant TSO an estimate of the minimum and maximum short-circuit current contribution to be expected at the connection point as an equivalent of the network.
+3. The relevant transmission-connected demand facility owner or the transmission-connected distribution system operator shall deliver to the relevant TSO an estimate of the minimum and maximum short-circuit current contribution to be expected from the demand facility or the distribution system at the connection point as an equivalent of the network.

 Article 15